CoNG-harvard/Graph-Bandit/README.md

 **graph_bandit.py**: the class definition of graph bandit environment, which includes a class method that trains a Q-learning agent.

-**agents.py**: contains the agent implementing our propose algorithm(under the name doubling_agent), as well as the local Thompson Sampling and UCB agents.
+**agents.py**: contains the agent implementing our propose algorithm(under the name GUCB_agent), as well as the local Thompson Sampling and UCB agents.

 **core.py**: contains a function that visits all nodes at least once(used in initialization), and the train_agent() function.

-**known_rewards_helper_functions.py**: the shortest path algorithm for off-line planning.
+**planning.py**: Contains two offline planning algorithm.
+The shortest path algorithm for off-line planning in G-UCB and the value iteration planning in UCRL2.

-**graph_bandit_helper_tools.py**: contains a graph generator, a graph drawing utility, and a wrapper for training a Q-learning agent.
+**utils.py**: contains a graph generator, a graph drawing utility, and a wrapper for training a Q-learning agent.

 ## Contents of the Python notebooks